hyungmogu/ctci/README.md

 ## Work Summary

+### December 25th, 2018
+1. Worked on ['Decrypt Message'](https://youtu.be/mDmrXs23LMY) problem in algorithm for Pramp fourth time.

 ### December 24th, 2018
 1. Worked on ['Root of a number'](https://youtu.be/0pUr7132m-Q) problem in algorithm for Pramp fifth time
 2. Worked on corrections for part 1 and part 2 of ['Social Graph'](https://youtu.be/N7c3eyD30ro) problem in system design for Pramp